-- Do the same with multiple awards (e.g., report awards once and then describe multiple awards in the box beneath.)
+- Report awards once and then describe multiple awards in the box beneath.

 - If you are a member of an organization include information such as meetings per week or semester and why you joined the group.
 If you held multiple positions, list the experience once and describe the positions in the box beneath.

 - You do not need to repeat information in the description box that has already been listed in the boxes (e.g., organization name).

 - If you are listing a research experience that extends through the summer and academic year, be sure to indicate the weeks and average hours per week appropriately (e.g., full-time in the summer, 10 hours per week during the academic year.)

 - Publications that are in preparation or that have been submitted should be included in the description of your research experience.
 Only list publications that have been accepted (i.e., in print) or that have been published in a separate “publications” box.

 - Frequently Asked Questions with additional answers about this section.

 Students can use the Pre-Health Dashboard to keep a record and reflect on your activities and experiences during your time at Georgetown and beyond.

 Additionally, students may enter activities in your Hoya360 Profile during your four years at Georgetown and they will auto-populate in your Committee Application later.
 If you are a first year, sophomore or not applying this cycle, Hoya360 Profile will allow you to track your activities on an ongoing basis, then select which to move to the PHRC application when you are ready to apply.